 If your normal response to adding mayo to your pantry is to buy it from the store, let me help you whip up your own in about 15 minutes.
 Even “healthy” store-bought mayo is not that good for us.
 Most are made from canola oil, or even worse, soybean oil, and the ones that say they’re made from olive oil, still contain other oils.
 They also contain preservatives, since they must withstand the shelf life of the grocery store.

 Once I tried this homemade mayonnaise recipe from Wellness Mama, I was hooked on mayo!
 I was licking the spatula and the sides of the food processor!
+I’ve created my own version using Tony Chachere’s Creole Seasoning, but feel free to use your own seasoning or salt.

 What I love about making food from scratch is that I usually always have all my ingredients on hand.
 The only thing I didn’t have was “light-tasting” olive oil.
 If you do not like the taste of olive oil, you may want to buy the light-tasting version.
 I like it with extra virgin olive oil, but the hubs didn’t.
 I also don’t recommend apple cider vinegar unless you like the taste of it.
 It’s best to use white vinegar, but there’s no opposing ACV as well.